Photo Source: Sudan 101

 This group of two million people live in small villages and cities along the banks of the Nile River.
 The area is very hot and dry, with an average yearly rainfall of about three inches.
-In the summer, which lasts from April through November, daytime temperatures can reach as high as 120 or 130 degrees Fahrenheit.
+In the summer, which lasts from April through November, daytime temperatures can reach as high as 120 or 130 degrees fahrenheit.

-The Jaaliyin are easily recognized by their facial scars, many of which are in the form of a T or H. The scars are a sign of tribal pride and are even more common on the women than on the men, for they are considered a sign of beauty.
-The Jaaliyin are a very close tribe and quickly identify with each other, coming to another's aid in the event of trouble or during times of celebration.
+The Gaaliin are easily recognized by their facial scars, many of which are in the form of a T or H. The scars are a sign of tribal pride and are even more common on the women than on the men, for they are considered a sign of beauty.
+The Gaaliin are a very close tribe and quickly identify with each other, coming to another's aid in the event of trouble or during times of celebration.

-Some Jaaliyin still farm and raise livestock along the banks of the Nile River, but today they more commonly consist of the bulk of the Sudanese urban population, forming a large part of the merchant class.
+Some Gaaliin still farm and raise livestock along the banks of the Nile River, but today they more commonly consist of the bulk of the Sudanese urban population, forming a large part of the merchant class.
 Although many have moved to cities, such as the Sudanese capital of Khartoum, they still maintain their tribal identity and solidarity.
-In some cities they live in quarters inhabited solely by Jaaliyin, and they oppose marriages to people outside their tribe.
+In some cities they live in quarters inhabited solely by Gaaliin, and they oppose marriages to people outside their tribe.
 Famous for maintaining ties with their homeland, they keep in contact with their original home and return for frequent visits, especially for marriages, funerals and Muslim festivals.

 The Gaaliin men practice polygamy, although, as declared by Muslim law, they never have more than four wives at one time.
 The man has complete authority over his wife (or wives) and children, and he arranges and controls the marriages of his sons and daughters.